I can’t speak highly enough of the month I spent travelling in Guatemala.

 So when we got to Guatemala City, we weren’t in the best of spirits to say the least.
 But that changed quickly after a sleep.

 Now we’ve got the basics and some scene-setting covered, let’s get started.
-Here’s a quick rundown of where I visited over my two-week stay in Guatemala:
+Here’s a quick rundown of how I recommend spending two weeks in Guatemala:

 - Guatemala City: 2 nights